g1eny0ung/g1eny0ung/README.md

 ### 📫 How to reach me

-- My email, can be seen on the left
+- My email, can be seen on the left.

 <!--
 **g1eny0ung/g1eny0ung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.